-It should be noted that the SFTA's integrated approach means that specific interventions may be supported by a number of agencies based upon the principle of comparative advantage.
-For example, in relation to women survivors of violence, UNFPA and UNWOMEN will both contribute.
+The STFA's integrated approach means that specific interventions may be supported by a number of agencies based upon the principle of comparative advantage.
+For example, in relation to women survivors of violence, UNFPA and UN Women will both contribute, thus ensuring that such inputs are not isolated but integrated into wider interventions.
 The agencies concerned will develop joint project proposals that demonstrate a robust division of labour.
 These are then screened by the TFMU before being passed to the TCWG, which will also ensure that donors and agencies have an opportunity to interact before finally being approved by the Steering Committee.